“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

 Looking back, I see distinct parallels between the marathon and my life here on earth.
 As I cross the twenty-mile mark for my final 10K in life, I can sense the challenges ahead.
 My pace is slowing, yet my focus on finishing strong is still there.
 These are the most important miles of my life.
 In marathoning jargon, my race has just begun!

 At the 1994 California International Marathon (CIM) in Sacramento, I learned this pacing principle the hard way.
 The first 20 miles flew by, nearly 30 seconds per mile faster than my targeted pace.
-I decided I was having a good day.
+I was flying high and decided I was having one of those dream days.
 Ha.
-I stopped for a cup of water at mile 20 before the bridge leading to the finish at the state capitol, and that was it.
+I stopped for a cup of water at mile 20 before the bridge leading to the finish line at the state capitol, and that was it.
 I was done running.
 I walked all the way to mile 25 when a good friend, Paul Fick, kicked my butt (literally) to make sure I shuffled it in with him for the home stretch.
 I could not lift my feet above the ground.
 That wall seemed insurmountable!
 At one point, a guy called out to me from his porch as I hobbled by:

 “Dude, you’ll need a new pair of shoes before you finish if you keep that up!”

-I did not think that was funny.
+I did not think that was funny at the time (now I do!).
 I was a physical wreck for several days after that race.
 The experience completely humbled me.
-I learned that the marathon requires a certain amount of caution and planning.
+I learned a hard lesson that day that the marathon requires a certain amount of caution and strategic planning to achieve your goal, beyond the physical training.
 To go out and run with your gut can lead to disaster.

 This pacing principle carries over into life.
 Our life is not a sprint.
-Yet, most of us today will admit to going too fast much of the time.
+Yet, most of us today will admit to going too fast much of the time, especially during those early years.
 Even our kids realize this.
 Technology is stealing our margins and enabling us to do more than our bodies (and brains) were designed for.
 Like the marathon, if we don’t slow down, eventually, we will crash.
 I’ve seen it many times over in my tech career.
-It is not a pretty sight.
+Like a bonk in the marathon, it is not a pretty sight.

-As a life coach, I was trained to improve my clients’ capacity and set a pace they can maintain for the long-term view of their life.
+As a life coach, my goal is to improve my clients’ capacity and set a pace they can maintain for the long-term view of life.
 It is mostly about easing up on commitments to allow the body time to rest and recover.
 I found out myself how difficult that can be.
 Getting “downsized” was not exactly how I would have planned it, but I now look back and view that time as a gift from God.
-My pace may be slower, but I have confidence in the race plan to finish strong.
+My pace may be slower now, but I have confidence in the race plan to finish strong.

-The Finish Line The goal of the marathon is to finish, which requires a singular focus on the finish line.
+The goal of the marathon is to finish, which requires a singular focus on the finish line.
 Nothing else matters.
 All the rewards of your training are waiting for you at mile 26.2.
 The euphoria of crossing that line is worth all the blood, sweat, and tears you put into getting there.
 I liken it to running as if you are a racehorse with blinders on.
 To look at or think about anything beyond the finish is simply a distraction that can cause you to lose concentration and potentially crash.
 Crossing the finish line turns the whole event into a joyful celebration.
-As my wife would assert with childbirth, in the end, the prize cancels out the extreme suffering you endured to get there.
+As my wife and most other women would attest with childbirth, in the end, the prize cancels out the extreme suffering you endured to get there.
 The victory parade begins, no matter how much you hurt.